Rebuilding of London Act 1666

 Who is responsible for following building regulations?

-Architects and designers are responsible for ensuring that their designs comply with the regulations.
-Their detailed drawings and specifications must provide sufficient information for building regulations approval.
-They must also consider the regulations throughout the design process.
-They must make necessary adjustments to ensure compliance.
-Resources like designing buildings anywhere provide guidance for professionals.
-These help navigate the approval process.
+Architects and designers must ensure their designs comply with the regulations.
+Their drawings and specifications must provide sufficient information for building regulations approval and consider regulatory compliance throughout the design process.
+Resources like Designing Buildings Anywhere help professionals navigate approval procedures.

 How long do building regulations take to come through?